Sharp Bounds on the Approximation Rates, Metric Entropy, and $n$-widths of Shallow Neural Networks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Professors Ronald DeVore and Russel Caflisch for helpful discussions while preparing this work.
-This work was supported by the Verne M. Willaman Fund, and the National Science Foundation (Grant No. DMS-1819157).
+We would like to thank Professors Russel Caflisch, Ronald DeVore, Weinan E, Albert Cohen, Stephan Wojtowytsch, Jason Klusowski and Lei Wu for helpful discussions.
+This work was supported by the Verne M. Willaman Chair Fund at the Pennsylvania State University, and the National Science Foundation (Grant No. DMS-1819157 and DMS-2111387).